Godot Tips and Best Practice

 Your scenes should be able to run, even without the rest of the game

 A good practice is, that you build your scenes in a way so that they can run independently from the rest of the game.
-If you have a player-scene for example, it would be very convenient if you could use that same player-scene in a completely different game.
-Just by copy-pasting the scene into the other game folder.
-This is possible, if you do not make connections via the SceneTree, but rather make the use of Signals and let them communicate that way.
+This is partly possible, if you do not make connections via the SceneTree, but rather make the use of Signals and let them communicate that way.
+To be honest, most of the time it is not possible to make every scene runnable, but the more scenes are runnable on their own, to easier it is to rearrange stuff inside your project or sometimes even use the same scenes for different projects.

-Signals are a very handy way to send a notification, that something did happen.
-A lot of Nodes already have built-in signals.
+Signals are a very handy way to notify some node, that something did happen.
+A lot of nodes already have built-in signals.
 You can find them in the Node tab (beside the Inspector – check the screenshot).
 From there you can connect them with your code.
 One of the most basic usages is connecting a button click to a function.

 A big advantage of using signals is, that you can let instances of scenes communicate with each other.
 But you are also able to run the scene on its own without breaking the game (you will get notified, that a signal is not connected though).